-I recently went on a four day and three-night backpacking trip with 10 other people who I just met before the hike.
+I recently went on a four day and three-night backpacking trip with 10 other people whom I had just met before the hike.

 When the guide brought us to this small bridge he pointed just past it and told us we would be tenting over there for the next three nights.

-We have to cross this bridge at least 8 times in the next few days
+We would have to cross this bridge at least 8 times in the next few days.

 Years ago I was diagnosed with a Chiari Malformation, which in brief is a bone growth in the skull which has to be removed as it causes balance issues or difficulty walking.

 Surgery was a success almost 20 years ago, however, I live with no balance and sometimes my left leg drags or stumbles.